GQCG/GQCP/site/docs/developer_documentation/ONV_path_manipulation.md

 }
 ```

 The function `annihilate()` removes a diagonal arc, starting at the given coordinate in the ONV path.
 The function `create()` does the opposite.
-To understand this, lat's look at an example.
+To understand this, let's look at an example.

 ![init_path](/GQCP/img/ONVPath_10110.png)